 The Impossible Burgers are a current rage here in Hong Kong (and I presume the rest of the world too) and la familia loves it.
 And because I love a good challenge , I decided to create it at home :))

-While, the easiest choice would have been to buy some impossible meat from the supermarket and use it in the recipe but as things are, I almost never go for the easy choice and I also wanted to keep it as little processed as possible.
+Using the ready to use impossible meat was a possibility.
+I wanted to try something different however.
 So, I used some other special ingredients .
-And while the final result was not similar to the real impossible burger but boy it tasted gooood!
+And boy it tasted gooood!
 The fussy family polished it off for lunch and wanted the same thing for dinner too!
 Mission (Im)Possible was well accomplished!!

 The star ingredient was of course finely grated beetroot .
 I have another version of beetroot tikkis or cutlets on the blog, but this time I decided to switch things around a bit and also played with flavours.
 I also gave a desi(Indian) twist to it.
 Two ingredients which greatly impacted the texture were hard tofu (the variety one uses for frying) and boiled, mashed green peas.
 I also added boiled potatoes, breadcrumbs and roasted chickpea flour as binders.
 And threw in some spinach(which I cooked with onions and garlic) to make the patty healthier and wholesome.
 Raw onions release water when they come in contact with salt , making the patty soggy and hard to bind, hence I cooked the onions with garlic until translucent.
 And last but most importantly, I added Chettinad Spice Mix to flavour things up a bit.
 I did mean it when I said , the simple way doesn’t come easily to me :))

 - Boiled and mashed green peas- 1/2 cup

 - Spinach finely chopped cooked with onion and garlic- 1/3 cup

 - Potato, mashed - 2/3 cup

 - Tofu, mashed - 1/2 cup